alphagov/government-digital-strategy/README.md

 Calling these scripts with `bundle exec` makes sure the commands are run within the context of your local Bundle (the gems defined in `Gemfile`).

 This compiles everything into the `built` folder.
-To view it locally, run `ruby built-server.rb` and head to `http://localhost:8080`
+To view it locally, run `ruby scripts/built-server.rb` and head to `http://localhost:8080`

 This wont attempt to pull in any content from other Github repositories, so can be run when you're sans-internet.